ppaquay/RepData_PeerAssessment1/PA1_template.md

 ```

-To conclude the mean total number of steps per day with the filled in data frame is 1.0766 &times; 10<sup>4</sup> and the median total number of steps per day is 1.0766 &times; 10<sup>4</sup>.
+To conclude the mean total number of steps per day with the filled in data frame is 10766.1887 and the median total number of steps per day is 10766.1887.

 We see that the mean total number of steps per day with the "activity.no.na" data frame is unchanged compared to the mean total number of steps per day with the "activity" data frame, this is completely understandable as we used the mean total number of steps to fill in the NA values.
 However, the median total number of steps per day with the "activity.no.na" data frame is greater compared to the median total number of steps per day with the "activity" data frame, this is due to the fact that we add more non NA values to the second half of  the data set than to the first half.